Skip the kubernetes / python / React.js learning curve and put your ideas in production!

 The essential components of a modern full-stack application include a back-end API server, a front-end UI server, a database, a memory-cache and a background worker for performing actions such as emailing, photo uploading or report generation.
 The challenge of setting up CI testing and microservice deployment is usually daunting; this repo addresses all of those issues by providing a fully-working example you can set up and start modifying in minutes.
 No prior experience is required.

-Out of the box, here are some of the capabilities included in the example application.
-All “batteries are included” (and tested on GitLab with each version update), with no plugin version-hell mismatches to worry about later.
+Out of the box, here are some of the capabilities included in the example application:

 User-account setup, following standard security practices with password lockout and reset via email

 Encryption-at-rest for credentials

 GeoIP location lookup and map display